How to Prepare for a Scholarship Interview

 Step 3: Highlight Your Achievements and Strengths

-Your interview is your chance to emphasize your accomplishments and how they align with the scholarship’s goals.
+The interview is your chance to showcase your accomplishments, personality, and how they align with the scholarship’s goals.
+Use specific examples to illustrate your skills.

-- Academic Achievements: Mention honors, high grades, and research projects.
+- Academic Achievements: Mention any honors, high grades, research projects, or academic awards.

-- Extracurricular Activities: Highlight leadership roles, competitions, and teamwork experiences.
+- Extracurricular Activities: Highlight leadership roles, volunteer work, and how you’ve demonstrated teamwork or initiative.

-- Volunteer Work & Community Service: Showcase how you’ve contributed to society.
+- Volunteer Work & Community Service: Show how you’ve contributed to your community and how it aligns with the scholarship’s mission.

 Crafting Your Personal Story